YueshanW/android_rinex/README.md

 Installation
 ------------

-This package has been built using Pyhton's setuptools.
+This package has been built using Python's setuptools.
 As such, you can install it into your system by issuing the command

     python setup.py install